piterk100/compiler-interpreter/README.md

   end progam

-If in instruction (...) there is no another instruction (...) and if no variable increasing is the same as variable decreasing, then compiler generates optimized code.
+If in instruction (...) there is no another instruction (...) and if no variable increasing is the same as variable decreasing, then the compiler generates optimized code.
 For example:
 (ab)
 generates: